JustAnyones/Plugin-creator-website/docs/docs/guides/animations.md

 }]
 ```

-To use it on a building, you would add it to the animation attribute array:
+Now to use it on a building, we would add it to the animation attribute array like so:
 ```json
 [{
     "id": "buildingwithanimation",